Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 Notes:

-A super good example of that is what is very recently happening in Etheruem.
+A super good example of that is what is very recently happening in Ethereum.
 And I mean literally this month.
 There is a new layer 2 protocol called EigenLayer that allows stakers to stake the same funds for multiple apps at the same time.
 This is called restaking.

 This is not something natively available in Ethereum and it wasn't taken into consideration when slashes/rewards were designed.